 Attach a drier sheet around the cameras.
 The strong smell will keep spiders away from cameras as long as it lasts.
 One helpful tip is to use a rubber band to hold it on and then you know you need to change it when the rubber band breaks.

 Popular as a cheap, non-toxic cleaner, vinegar can also be good at deterring bugs.
 But, this one will depend on which insects your particular spider is feasting on.

 Supposedly, vinegar can smell like rotting fruit and attract some types of flies.

 In other words, YMMV!

 Since the IR LEDs are attracting the bugs, why not just disable them?
 If you buy a low lux camera, then you may not miss the extra light from the IR LEDs.

 If you don't know what "low lux" is, check out our camera buying guide.

 If your camera allows it, you can disable to IR LEDs on the camera and mount an external illuminator several feet away.
 If you buy a quality unit (here's a well rated one), you'll get better performance (illumination distance) AND avoid the spider problems.

 One natural remedy that I've seen is a solution of white vinegar, horse chestnut oil and peppermint.
 Mix it together and use a bottle to spray it around the area.

-Be sure to avoid the actual camera because the oils and plastic may not play nicely together, brush a thin layer of ant powder around the outside of the camera and surrounding area.
-Spiders hate them and will stay well away.
+Be sure to avoid the actual camera because the oils and plastic may not play nicely together, brush a thin layer of solution around the outside of the camera and surrounding area.
+Spiders hate it and will stay well away.
 I successfully got rid of my epidemic using these things.